mojotech/torch/README.md

 ### Association filters

 Torch does not support association filters at this time.
-The reason for this is the filtering library [Filtrex](https://github.com/rcdilorenzo/filtrex) we're using does not yet support them.
+[Filtrex](https://github.com/rcdilorenzo/filtrex) does not yet support them.

 You can checkout these two issues to see the latest updates: